 In certain heated areas, if you went down you couldn’t respawn, an ally had to pick you up.
 If the whole team went down, you all respawned, enemies were healed, dead enemies came back to life.
 It was like reloading a checkpoint.
 You play better, or you don’t succeed.
 The way I feel it should be.
 Especially in a game whose core focus is acquiring more powerful loot to take on tougher challenges.

 The interceptor is a ninja that darts around the battelfield and gets up close and personal.

-With this change, however, you can now only fail if the entire team dies in a 10 to 30-second timespan depending on the type of mission you are playing.
+With this change, you can now only fail if the entire team dies in a 10 to 30-second timespan depending on the type of mission you are playing.
 This not only removes challenge but encourages players to hide for 30 seconds while teammates respawn instead of reviving them.
-This is a serious change for everybody and I’m disappointed in Bioware for pulling the rug out from under the feet of the hardcore players weeks after release.
+This is a serious change that affects everybody.
+I’m disappointed in Bioware for pulling the rug out from under the feet of the hardcore players weeks after release.

 Even if the hardcore crowd fall into the minority.
 They purchased and have supported the game already, they matter too.
 This kind of change would be acceptable in alpha or maybe beta.
 Not in a retail release of the game after players have already spent their money.
 It is simply unacceptable and I felt it was important to point this out.